hclbaur/sdt-core/docs/TUTORIAL.md

 		phonenumbers "06-44444444"
 	}

 The `node` statement will instantiate a new node with the specified name and (an optional) `value` equal to the string evaluation of the given expression.
-Any child nodes can be created within the statement block.
+And any nodes created within the node statement block become children of the enclosing node.
+As promised, it's pretty straight-forward.

-Note that if an output node should be *identical* to an input node, you can use the `copy` statement to clone the selected node(s):
+If you need an output node to be *identical* to an input node, you can use the `copy` statement to clone the selected one(s):

 	...
 	node "contacts" {